blackx151104/first-interview-round-Assignment-1/README.md

           }
         }

-there are animations also involving change color label texts and dropdowns also.
+there are other animations also involving change color label texts and dropdowns also.